arunasurya/blogposts/bisqblogproject.md

 Although we are open to all enquiries, we cannot guarantee that we will publish all the posts.
 Posts that contribute new perspectives and ideas are best, while those that the blog editors feel don't add value to the Bisq blog may not be accepted.
 In order to avoid miscommunication, we suggest that you follow the steps in the blog writing process below.

-The blog project is currently coordinated by two contributors, @arunasurya, who acts as [the project lead](blogprojectlead.md), and @m52go, who is involved in editing and publishing posts.
+The blog project is currently coordinated by two contributors, @arunasurya, who acts as [the project lead](blogprojectlead.md), and @m52go, who is involved in editing and publishing the posts.

 ## Blog writing process
 If you are interested in contributing a post, please follow the steps below:
-- Join the #blogposts slack channel.
+- Join the #blogposts channel on [the Bisq slack](https://bisq.slack.com/).
 - Review [the blog writing schedule](https://docs.google.com/spreadsheets/d/1En6LwJQlzpsY5rOSuiZa2ThoI8rrdlTNoJK1ZlsIi38/edit#gid=0).
 - Contact the project lead with your choice of the publishing week and the blog topic.
   - If you are not sure what you want to write about, no worries, we will help you figure this out.